Blogging Like It's 2004

 Still going on about Substack, are ya?

-But I fear there will be a lot of construction on this blog in the coming months.
+I fear there will be some construction on this blog in the coming months.
 I hope you won't mind the dust and disorientation.

 Comments